This post may contain affiliate links. For more information, read my disclosure policy.

 Ingredients

-• 1 tablespoon vegetable shortening or vegetable oil
+• 1 teaspoon vegetable shortening or vegetable oil

 • Various toppings see ideas in directions